A Letter to an Apostle

-I am writing to you in the spirit of honesty and a genuine hope and desire to commune directly with you.
+I am writing to you in the spirit of honesty and genuine hope and desire to commune directly with you.
 I have respect for you and the compassionate and honest approach you have taken to those experiencing doubts.

 I am a lifetime member of the Church, father of five, a high priest and married in the Salt Lake Temple.

-My family emigrated from Ireland to Edmonton, Alberta, Canada when I was five.
+My family emigrated from Ireland to Edmonton, Alberta, Canada, when I was five.
 The Edmonton branch then had N. Eldon Tanner as its President.

-As a student and teacher of organizational behavior, particularly bureaucracies for over forty years, it is clear to me that the LDS Church is heading into rough waters.
-A squall that may well threaten the Church’s viability; at least in its present form.
+As a student and teacher of organizational behavior, particularly bureaucracies for over forty years, it is clear to me that the LDS church is heading into rough waters.
+A squall that may well threaten the church’s viability; at least in its present form.

-Max Weber, the great German sociologist, and political economist was born twenty years after Joseph Smith’s death.
+Max Weber, the great German sociologist, and political economist, was born twenty years after Joseph Smith’s death.
 He spent his life studying power, authority, and the functioning of large-scale organizations in the political, economic, and administrative realms.

 Weber recognized that bureaucracies are created and organized according to rational principles.
-Incumbents being ranked in a hierarchical order with their functions characterized by impersonal rules and governed by the methodical apportionment of jurisdiction and defined spheres of responsibility.
+Incumbents being ranked in hierarchical order with their functions characterized by impersonal rules and governed by the methodical apportionment of jurisdiction and defined spheres of responsibility.

 He correctly predicted that bureaucratic coordination of the actions of vast numbers of people would become the dominant structural feature of modern organizations.
 Weber saw the bureaucracy as the favored organizational form, the one that would shape both the modern polity and economy.
-Weber felt that the bureaucracy offered the same advantages to the enterprise that assembly-line productive efficiency provided to mechanical production.
+Weber felt that bureaucracy offered the same advantages to the enterprise that assembly-line productive efficiency provided to mechanical production.

 Weber also noted, however, that there were limitations and dysfunctions with the bureaucratic form of organization.
 Its primary advantage, the high probability of predetermined results, also makes it cumbersome and inflexible in dealing with specific or unique individual cases and or changing circumstances.
 Weber argued that bureaucratization leads to depersonalization, a structural intransigence and a slow response to change which can portend its collapse.